nicky-nym/nicky-nym.github.io/pages/cities.md

 The total value of all real estate, worldwide, was about $280 trillion at the end of 2017.
 Of that total, most is residential real estate, at $220 trillion, with just $33 trillion of commercial real estate and $27 trillion of agricultural real estate.
 Worldwide, residential real estate is worth more than all of the equities & debt securities combined. [^savills]

-Historically, real estate value has increased at roughly the same pace as GNP.
+In Manhattan, land value grew at an annual rate of 5.5 percent beyond inflation 1950 to 2015.[^manhattan] That's an unusually good return, but in general real estate value has increased at roughly the same pace as GNP.
 By 2050, total worldwide real estate might be worth about $560 trillion.

 By 2050, the world's 175 largest cities will have residential real estate worth more than $100 trillion.
 If we could double the kinematic range in those cities, we could expect to yield a 15% kinematic windfall, for maybe a **$15 trillion** increase in residential real estate value.